 The extent of these coal-fired plant closures has also paved the way for gas-fired generation as a viable alternative during peak times.
 Gas prices have also experienced substantial price increases from approximately $3 per gigajoule to around $12 per gigajoule for power generation.
 This feeds into a required selling price of over 12c/kWh to cover the fuel costs alone.
 The subsequent impact on retail electricity prices has further compounded price pressures.

 When looking at alternative supply sources, the quantity of generation from renewable sources has not been as great as anticipated, despite the ongoing proliferation of rooftop solar.
 Uncertainty impacted the renewable energy target scheme for close to 2 years following the 2013 Federal election.
 This ultimately led to a hiatus in the renewables project pipeline given the unknown future of the scheme, and increased the available market for fossil generation, which has in turn supported the price of commodity electricity.
 Another effect was that the price of renewable energy certificates doubled between 2014 and 2016.
 Encouragingly, the Clean Energy Regulator has recently outlined that the large-scale 2020 renewable energy target is achievable, however, this is contingent on the pace of investment over 2017 remaining at current levels.

 When viewed separately, each of these supply and demand side forces have impacted the fundamentals of the electricity market over the past 2 years.
 When viewed together, we have seen these factors converge to accelerate price increases and reduce the likelihood of short-term price relief.

-That has brought about a situation where the possibility of prices remaining at current levels, or increasing further, is a reality and commercial electricity users should consider these factors when procuring their next electricity contract in the current market.
+That has brought about a situation where the possibility of higher electricity prices remaining at current levels, or increasing further, is a reality and commercial electricity users should consider these factors when procuring their next electricity contract in the current market.